 Yamaha SR-C20A Design

-Yamaha wanted to bring a smaller soundbar capable of big sound to the market.
-The benefits of such a design include room-saving features for home theaters while still being able to enjoy high quality sound from movies and TV shows.
+Yamaha wanted to bring a smaller speaker capable of big sound to the market.
+The benefits of such a design include room-saving features for home theaters while still being able to enjoy high standard sound from movies and TV shows.

-The soundbar only measures at 23 inches wide, which makes it the smallest soundbar from Yamaha.
-Don’t let the profile fool you though — while many people are afraid it will provide low-end sound and under-perform, our experts found that that just isn’t the case.
+The Yamaha SR-C20A soundbar only measures at 23 inches wide and 2.5 inches high, which makes it the smallest speaker from Yamaha.
+Don’t let the profile fool you though — while many people are afraid it will provided low-end tune and under-perform, our experts found that that just isn’t the case.

-The C20A is the bar for those who are tight on space but still want to enjoy good sound.
+The Yamaha C20A is the bar for those who are tight on space but still want to enjoy good tune and build quality.
 It is compatible with SVS SB-1000 subwoofer that can make your sound system more powerful.
-The connections are found on the back of the soundbar and are adequately spaced apart to allow for easy input and output connections.
+The connections are found on the back of the stereo and are adequately spaced apart to allow for easy input and output connections.

-On the soundbar’s surface, there is a panel that displays indicator lights to signify your settings.
+On the spkear’s surface, there is a panel that displays indicator lights to signify your settings.
 You won’t have to rely on the TV screen being on every time to know your adjustments.
-The great thing about this display is it is situated on the front of the soundbar rather than the top.
+The great thing about this display is it is situated on the front of the speaker rather than the top.

-The soundbar offers two cone drivers, a built-in subwoofer and two passive radiators to evenly produce all the highs, mids and lows on the sound spectrum.
-It can easily fill your living room with enveloping sound.
+The compact sound bar offers two cone drivers, and two passive radiators to evenly produce all the highs, mids and lows on the tune spectrum.
+It can easily fill your living room with enveloping tune.

-The small C20A soundbar can be wall-mounted to save room.
-It’s even easier to mount than designs of roughly the same size due to it being very lightweight.
+The small C20A speaker can be wall-mounted to save room for separate subwoofer.
+It’s even easier to mount than designs of roughly the same larger size due to it being very lightweight.

 Features of the Yamaha SR-C20A

-To give you an accurate and unbiased Yamaha SR-C20A review, our team of experts has tested out the Yamaha C20A soundbar with different content.
-We tried music, music, games and TV shows, and one thing is clear: the Yamaha C20A is a small soundbar with powerful sound.
+To give you an accurate and unbiased Yamaha C20A good evaluation, our team of experts has tested out the Yamaha C20A soundbar and its build quality with different content.
+We tried music, melody, games and TV shows, and one thing is clear: the Yamaha C20A is one small speaker with powerful tune.

 The Clear Voice dialogue mode present in other soundbars like Klipsch Cinema 600 or Bar 48 does a number on the speech in varying contents.
 What was previously barely audible from your TV speakers became enhanced and clear.
-In Yamaha C20A, if Clear Voice isn’t enough, the soundbar also offers different sound modes to elevate your experience.
+In Yamaha C20A, if Clear Voice isn’t enough, the speaker also offers different tune modes like movie mode, clear voice and bass extension functions to elevate your experience.

 Despite what it may seem like, the Yamaha C20A is still an elementary model in terms of features.
-For this reason, the sound modes are basic as you will see stereo mode, standard, and movie and game mode.
+For this reason, the description are basic as you will see stereo mode, standard, and movie and gaming experience mode.

-For such a small size, the Yamaha sound bar has advanced technology virtual surround sound with the help of DTS Virtual X. You’ll find expansive and enveloping audio that fills your living room and maybe more.
-The previous C20 model does offer Dolby Digital but not DTS so for multi-dimensional sound, the C20A is the way to go.
+For such a small size, the Yamaha has advanced technology virtual besiege with the help of DTS Virtual X. You’ll find expansive and enveloping tone that fills your living room and maybe more.
+The previous C20 model does offer Dolby Digital but not DTS so for multi-dimensional music, the C20A is the way to go.

-Many people wonder if the C20A soundbar is an upgrade from the B20A.
-While the B20A does offer a larger cabinet, the sound production in both soundbars are comparable but the B20A does feature analog 3.5mm.
+Many people wonder if the C20A soundbar is an upgrade from the B20A with larger cabinet.
+While the B20A does offer a larger cabinet and separate subwoofer, the music production in both soundbars are comparable but the B20A does feature 3.5mm analog.

-Surround technology is necessary to create room-filling sound even in small spaces for a 2.1 channel soundbar.
+Surround technology is necessary to create room-filling music even in small spaces for a 2.1 channel speaker.
 Without 5 channels or more, the 23 inches wide soundbar cannot produce true surround sound.
-Or you can connect it to good quality speakers like Harman Kardon Onyx 3 and Onyx 2 to improve its sound and bass.
+Or you can connect it to good standard stereos like Harman Kardon Onyx 3 and Onyx 2 to improve its sound and bass response.

-The audio from the Yamaha soundbar was balanced and accurate and won’t distort even at higher volume levels.
-Our audio team was quite impressed by the size and sound output correlation.
+The audio from the C20A was balanced and accurate and won’t distort even at higher volume levels.
+Our audio team was quite impressed by the size and music output correlation.

-The 3-inch subwoofer can deliver bass that is stronger than you would imagine for a soundbar of this length.
+The 3-inch subwoofer can deliver bass response that is stronger than you would imagine for a sound bar of this length.
 If you like heavy bass without taking up more space, our team recommends this soundbar option.

 The C20A doesn’t support Wi-Fi , but Bluetooth can cover the same features you would want.
-The Bluetooth pairing is easy to use and your favorite movies will have elevated audio from sound modes like movie mode.
+The Bluetooth pairing is easy to use and your favorite movies and music will have elevated audio from sound modes like movie and game mode.

-If you do use Bluetooth, make sure the devices are close together for a stable connection.
+If you do use Bluetooth, make sure the devices are close together for a stable connection options.

-Our experts say the connections affect the quality of sound more than people would think.
-The best audio for movies and music and other related content is channeled through HDMI connection.
+Our experts say the connections affect the standard of tune more than people would think.
+The best audio for movies and music and other related content is channeled through high definition multimedia interface connection.
 Our team always suggests HDMI for the best great sound relays.